-RISK ANALYSIS Staff does not see any risks associated with this application.
-CONSIDERATIONS / ENJEUX Financial N/A Environmental N/A As noted in the Background section, extensive community consultation was conducted for the proposed signage provisions prior to the start of the legislative process.
-Public Consultation Additional consultation will include statutory notices (website and newspaper) in accordance with the Community Planning Act and Local Governance Act; and a statutory public presentation for the re-adoption of the Municipal (Development) Plan and a public hearing for the re-adoption of the Municipal (Development) Plan and Zoning By-laws. - Guide to Town of Riverview Proposed By-law Signage Provisions - New Portable Sign By-law No. 700-60 - New Municipal Plan By-law No. 300-33 (Re-adoption of Municipal Development Plan By-law No. 300-32) Attachments - New Zoning By-law No. 300-7 (Re-adoption of Zoning By-law No. 300-6) - Addition of Signage Section in Municipal Plan By-law No. 300-33 - Changes to Signage Provisions in Zoning By-law No. 300-7 - Resolution Page Andrew C. Smith, MCIP, RPP Urban Planner, Urban Planning Bill Budd, MCIP, RPP Director, Urban Planning
+Additional consultation included statutory notices in accordance with the Community Planning Act and Local Governance Act; and a statutory Public Presentation for the re-adoption of the Municipal (Development) Plan and a Public Hearing for the re-adoption of the Municipal (Development) Plan and Zoning By-laws.

+- Guide to Town of Riverview Proposed By-law Signage Provisions - New Portable Sign By-law No. 700-60 (Amended October 9, 2018) - New Municipal Plan By-law No. 300-33 (Re-adoption of Municipal Development Plan By-law No. 300-32) - New Zoning By-law No. 300-7 (Re-adoption of Zoning By-law No. 300-6) - Addition of Signage Section in Municipal Plan By-law No. 300-33 - Changes to Signage Provisions in Zoning By-law No. 300-7

+Andrew C. Smith, MCIP, RPP Urban Planner, Urban Planning Bill Budd, MCIP, RPP Director, Urban Planning